ahopkins/mayim/docs/src/guide/sqlfiles.md

 Have you ever tried writing SQL statements in Python code?
 Its not a pleasant experience. :anguished: Wouldn't it just be nicer if you could write `*.sql` files?
 Then those files could have all the nice features your IDE wants to offer with syntax highlighting, code execution, auto-suggestions, etc.

-This part is not necessary, but to be honest is one of the really powerful features of Mayim so take advantage of it!
+Of course you do not need to define all of your queries in `.sql` files to use Mayime.
+But to be honest, it is one of the really powerful features of Mayim so take advantage of it!

 ## Where to save your `.sql` files?